• Loading stock data...

 “As has been observed, PGA of America President Don Rea’s responsibilities are now aligned to member-first priorities for the remainder of his term,” the organization said in a statement to Front Office Sports and other media outlets.
 “He will focus on board leadership, governance, section engagement and initiatives that directly support PGA of America golf professionals and reinforce the grassroots foundation of the association.
 With the recent CEO leadership transition complete and a new president taking office this fall, these changes reflect the board’s commitment to governance clarity, leadership alignment and sustained momentum for the association.”

 Rea’s reassignment comes just a few weeks after Terry Clark was appointed CEO, replacing Derek Sprague, who announced in January he was stepping down after just one year on the job.
-Clark, formerly the chief marketing officer of UnitedHealth Group, had served PGA of America board since 2024.
+Clark, formerly the CMO of UnitedHealth Group, had served on the PGA of America board since 2024.

 The PGA of America is a 501(c)(6) nonprofit organization based in Texas that is a separate entity from the PGA Tour.
 It runs major events including the Ryder Cup and PGA Championship.